Neemuch District, Madhya Pradesh

 Population of Neemuch District

-As per the Census 2011, Neemuch District has a total population of 8,26,067 people, consisting of 4,22,653 males and 4,03,414 females.
-There are 1,79,746 households in the district with an average population density of 194 people per km².
-The table below shows the rural and urban breakup of population and households:
+According to the 2011 Census, Neemuch District had a population of 8,26,067 people living in 1,79,746 households.
+The population comprised 4,22,653 males and 4,03,414 females, with an average population density of 194 people per km².
+The table below provides a rural-urban comparison of these statistics.

 Total Population8,26,0675,80,8372,45,230